Virtual data room vs notion hero.

 How does Ellty compare to Docsend for pitch decks?

 Both platforms offer pitch deck analytics and trackable links.
 Docsend is well established for deck sharing and also has data room functionality.
-Ellty offers data room features without per-user pricing - you pay a flat monthly rate whether you share with 3 or 30 investors.
+Ellty offers data room features without per-user pricing - you pay a flat monthly rate whether you share with 3 or 30 visitors.
 Ellty plans start at $69/month for advanced analytics and eSignatures, with a free plan available.
 The right choice depends on whether you need the additional features in each platform's paid tier and what pricing model works for your stage.
-Both are more capable than Notion for investor-facing document sharing.
+Both are more capable than Notion.

 Do investors expect a formal data room?